Skip to main content

 Maine Philanthropy Center Readiness and Response Fund

-MPC is launching its first ever fund!
+MPC has launched its first ever fund!

 This fund offers financial resources and support to help Maine nonprofits prepare for and respond to loss of federal funding, cuts to social programs, and targeted harassment of marginalized communities.